 From Editorial Team

 The heart-shaped foliage of Pothos is always under threat from overwatering.
 However, you can easily solve this by giving the plant sufficient water under the correct frequency.

-If you find any of the signs or symptoms above in the article, do not wait for your plant to revive itself.
+If you find any signs or symptoms in the article above, do not wait for your plant to revive.
 I have mentioned everything for you to restore a Pothos suffering from overwatering issues.